KI-CISWG/MVCR/mvcr-0.7.md

 4. Personal Information
 5. Information Sharing

+### Header
-S1: Header - administrative data for a consent receipt
+The administrative data for a consent receipt

-S2: Contact & Policy - Contact provides a channel for preference  communication and the privacy policy the basis.
+### Contact & Policy
+Contact provides a channel for preference  communication and the privacy policy the basis.
 Contact  includes the name, address and direct contact information.
 The quality and service level of the contact information can vary dramatically.

+### Purpose Specification
-S3: Purpose Specifications - The purpose should be explicit, specified and legitimate.
+The purpose should be explicit, specified and legitimate.
 Specifying the service name and the action for using personal information is required.
 This can be used post consent for Preference management, privileges/roles assignment and access authorization policy.

+### Personal Information
-S4: Personal Information -  Split into two types A) PI, B) Sensitive PI
+Split into two types:

-A) PI - is the data captured at the point of consent,  as well as the  categories of PI that the Data Controller (consent button installer) defines when creating the consent receipt button.
-(For example; IP Address, DNT Header)
+A) PI (the data captured at the point of consent, as well as the categories of PI that the Data Controller (consent button installer) defines when creating the consent receipt button (e.g., IP Address, DNT Header))

-B) Sensitive PI - Category of PI, with check boxes that are ticked by the creator of the consent receipt button.
+B) Sensitive PI (a category of PI, with check boxes that are ticked by the creator of the consent receipt button.

 These categories have legal notice and consent requirements in some jurisdictions that is beyond the scope of the MVCR format, but are required in various jurisdictions and context.

-In the MVCR, if a Sensitive data Category is selected then additional notice and purpose requirements exists.
+In the MVCR, if a Sensitive data category is selected then additional notice and purpose requirements exists.

 For example:  A very common Sensitive category list would be:
  Health  [X]